 How did we get here?

 The author of the book of Judges could have chosen any stories to end this book.
-But as the book ends, we are left asking the question, How did Israel get there?
+But as the book ends, we are left asking the question, How did Israel get here?

 The tragic stories of these women in Judges didn’t just happen . . . this is where they ended up because there was no King in Israel and everyone did what was right in their own eyes.
 In light of the wider, fuller message of Judges, these tragedies happen because there was the absence of true, covenant-obedient leaders.
 These tragedies happened because Israel didn’t believe and obey God‘s word to them.
 They didn’t hold to Yahweh as their sovereign King.
 And, there were no leaders to show them, to model for them, to call them back to loyal obedience to what God had spoken.

 Yet, the sequel to the Book of Judges has come.
 Jesus is the long awaited and anticipated sequel.
 He is the true Judge, Deliver, Savior that has been longed for.
-As the women throughout Judges were sacrificed for the needs of men, Jesus has been sacrificed for others.
+As the women throughout Judges were sacrificed for the needs of men, Jesus has been sacrificed for others—Jesus sacrificed himself for them.
 Jesus modeled how to treat women, in his relationships to them and in dying for them.
-Dorothy Sayers in her book Are Women Human? reminds us that women were the first to respond to Jesus, they were always present at the crucial moments in His ministry, they were there at the cross and the first at the tomb—they had never known a man like this Man.
+Dorothy Sayers, in her book Are Women Human?, reminds us that women were the first to respond to Jesus, they were always present at the crucial moments in His ministry, they were there at the cross and the first at the tomb—they had never known a man like this Man.
 Sayers writes: